Periodontal Care in Bradenton

 What does periodontal care involve?

 Patients who require periodontal care will have their teeth and gums thoroughly cleaned, and any tartar or plaque buildup will be removed.
 They may also receive a fluoride treatment to help protect their teeth from cavities.
+For those with more advanced periodontal issues, a referral to a periodontist in Bradenton might be the next step.
+A periodontist Bradenton specialist is equipped with the expertise and tools necessary to address severe gum disease and conditions that general dentistry might not cover.

-In some cases, more involved gum procedures such as scaling, root planing, and/or gum grafting may also be recommended in order to treat more advanced symptoms of periodontitis.
+In some cases, more involved gum procedures such as scaling, root planning, and/or gum grafting may also be recommended in order to treat more advanced symptoms of periodontitis.
 These procedures can help to reduce inflammation and improve the overall health of your gums.

 How often should someone receive periodontal care?